Operated by East Boldre Community Stores Limited.

 -

 Reflectance transformation imaging (RTI) reveals surface information not normally visible.
 Images are created from multiple photos, each taken with light projected from a different direction to produce varying highlights and shadows.
 These are combined to disclose fine details of the surface.
+This enabled the inscriptions to be read and recorded.

 -